JustinBurrowsDev/Magic-8-Ball-iOS-App/README.md

 * The basics of developing in xcode
 * Manipulate images using the view controller
 * How to work with arrays in swift
-* The basics of the UIKit
+* The basics of the UI Kit

 ![App Screen Shot](8ball.png)